limaosen0/DMGNN/README.md

 python main.py prediction -c ../config/CMU/short/test.yaml
 ```

 Additionally, you can also download the saved model for short-term prediction on Human3.6M (as an example): [Model Link](https://pan.baidu.com/s/1ybEjEqlu9yTG6g-qsroB4g) (Baidu Cloud).
-And the keyword is: knht.
+And the password is: knht.
 Then, put the whole folder in './h36m-short'.
 Just run
 ```
 python main.py prediction -c ../config/H36M/short/test.yaml
 ```